anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 identifiers include trailing numbers.
 That is, RDAP extensions without an explicitly-defined versioning scheme are opaquely versioned.

-For example, "fizzbuzz_1" may be the successor to "fizzbuzz_0", but it may also be an extension for a completely separate purpose.
-Only consultation of the definition of "fizzbuzz_1" will determine its relationship with "fizzbuzz_0".
-Additionally, "fizzbuzz_99" may be the predecessor of "fizzbuzz_0".
+For example, "fizzbuzz1" may be the successor to "fizzbuzz0", but it may also be an extension for a completely separate purpose.
+Only consultation of the definition of "fizzbuzz1" will determine its relationship with "fizzbuzz0".
+Additionally, "fizzbuzz99" may be the predecessor of "fizzbuzz0".

-An RDAP extension definition MUST explicitly denote its compliance, or lack of, with any versioning scheme, such as [@?I-D.ietf-regext-rdap-versioning].
+An RDAP extension definition MUST explicitly denote its compliance with any versioning scheme, such as [@?I-D.ietf-regext-rdap-versioning].

-### Backwards-Compatible Changes {#backwards_compatible_changes}

-If an RDAP extension author wants to publish a new version of an extension that is backwards-compatible with the previous version, then one option is for the new version of the extension to define a new identifier, as well as requiring that both the previous identifier and the new identifier be included in the "rdapConformance" array of responses.
-That way, clients relying on the previous version of the extension will continue to function as intended, while clients wanting to make use of the newer version of the extension can check for the new identifier in the response.

-This approach can be used for an arbitrary number of new backwards-compatible versions of a given extension.
-For an extension with many backwards-compatible successor versions, this may lead to many identifiers being included in responses.
-An extension author may consider excluding older identifiers from the set required by new successor versions, based on data about client use/support or similar.

-Where multiple versions of an extension are to be expected, extension authors should consider using formal versioning schemes such as those described and defined in [@?I-D.ietf-regext-rdap-versioning].
+### Non-overlapping Successors {#non_overlapping_successors}

+Should an extension author desire to create a successor extension, the simplest method is to create a new extension that replicates all the functionality of the previous extension.

+Take for example this RDAP response for "fizzbuzz0":

+    {
+      "rdapConformance": [
+        "rdap_level_0",
+        "fizzbuzz0"
+      ],
+      "objectClassName": "domain",
+      "ldhName": "example.com",
+      "fizzbuzz0_malwareReputationId": 1234
+    }

+A successor extension may define the same functionality with equivalent structures.

+    {
+      "rdapConformance": [
+        "rdap_level_0",
+        "fizzbuzz1"
+      ],
+      "objectClassName": "domain",
+      "ldhName": "example.com",
+      "fizzbuzz1_malwareReputationId": 1234,
+      "fizzbuzz1_spamReputationId": 7890
+    }

+During a transition period, both extensions could be in use.

+    {
+      "rdapConformance": [
+        "rdap_level_0",
+        "fizzbuzz0",
+        "fizzbuzz1"
+      ],
+      "objectClassName": "domain",
+      "ldhName": "example.com",
+      "fizzbuzz0_malwareReputationId": 1234,
+      "fizzbuzz1_malwareReputationId": 1234,
+      "fizzbuzz1_spamReputationId": 7890
+    }

+### Overlapping Successors {#overlapping_successors}

+If extension authors are concerned about the size of responses for successor extensions using non-overlapping structures (see (#non_overlapping_successors)), they may overlap the functionality by requiring the use of the previous extension.
+For example:

+    {
+      "rdapConformance": [
+        "rdap_level_0",
+        "fizzbuzz0",
+        "fizzbuzz1"
+      ],
+      "objectClassName": "domain",
+      "ldhName": "example.com",
+      "fizzbuzz0_malwareReputationId": 1234,
+      "fizzbuzz1_spamReputationId": 7890
+    }

+And at some future time, a successor such as "fizzbuzz9" may no longer need the function provided by "fizzbuzz0" and may cease to reference it.

 ### Backwards-Incompatible Changes {#backwards_incompatible_changes}